The Changing Landscape of Online Education (CHLOE) Report

 Social Networking Activities:

+For in-person attendees the morning and afternoon Breaks, Lunch & Dinner are intended to provide attendees with the opportunity to network.
 Please let us know if you would like to be introduced to someone, or to connect with someone on a particular topic or challenge you are interested in!
 We would be happy to make introductions!

 For our virtual participants, use the #hashtag #SUNYOnlineSummit to contribute to the Summit backchannel and meet new friends & colleagues to share and enhance the virtual event experience for yourself and others!